Learnings

 2022/2023

-Analysis of both online bushing power factor and temperature during laboratory testing, it has been shown that oil insulated bushings in poor condition do not only produce an increase in absolute power factor, but also that the increases are influenced by temperature.
+Analysis of both online bushing power factor and temperature during laboratory testing has shown that oil insulated bushings in poor condition do not only produce an increase in absolute power factor, but also that the increases are influenced by temperature.
 This could support the diagnosis of in-service bushings where power factor results suggest a deterioration in condition.

 A long-term study of the performance of natural and synthetic esters in conditions comparable to a transmission transformer provided a number of outcomes:

-Fault gases for synthetic esters are similar to mineral oil, although carbon dioxide and carbon monoxide behaviour are different.
+- Fault gases for synthetic esters are similar to mineral oil, although carbon dioxide and carbon monoxide behaviours are different.
 Low activity partial discharge (corona) did not generate significant levels of gases, but high activity partial discharge (sparking) did produce gases.
 Ratio limits were identified to help distinguish between faults.

 By example it was demonstrated that acoustic emission partial discharge monitoring may be used to enable continued operation of transformers in service as it allows for closer monitoring of key health parameters of transformers with known internal issues.